dymynyc/acidlisp/README.md

 # l6

-playing around with the idea of a macro based language.
+Playing around with the idea of a macro based language.
 I want it to feel like closures, but generate static functions that are fast and can be compiled to web assembly.

+## goals

+* no standard lib, everything is modules. published early, and independently versioned.
+* lightweight output. this should come naturally because it's targeted directly at wasm so there won't be a big runtime.
+* self hosting.
+* minimal code. it should be possible to understand the whole thing.

 ## usage